awsdocs/amazon-cloudwatch-user-guide/doc_source/move_resize_graph_dashboard.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Dashboards** and select a dashboard\.
+1. In the navigation pane, choose **Dashboards**, and then choose a dashboard\.

+1. Do one of the following:
-1. Hover over the title of the graph until the selection icon appears\.
+   + Hover over the title of the graph until the selection icon appears\.
 Select and drag the graph to a new location on the dashboard\.
+   + To move the widget to either the top left or bottom left of the dashboard, choose the vertical ellipsis at the upper right of the widget to open the **Widget actions** menu\.
+Then choose **Move**, and choose where to move tbe widget to\.

 1. Choose **Save dashboard**\.